Saratoga County, New York: Government

 On the presidential level, like most of the Hudson Valley, Saratoga County was historically powerfully Republican.
 It only supported a Democrat for president twice in the 20th century, in 1964 and 1996.
 The Republican edge narrowed somewhat in the 1990s and since then Saratoga County has been a Republican-leaning swing county.
 George W. Bush won the county narrowly in 2004 with 53% of the vote, while Barack Obama slightly edged out John McCain and Mitt Romney in both 2008 and 2012, becoming the first Democrat to win a majority in the county since 1964.
 In 2016, Saratoga County flipped back to the Republicans, with Donald Trump capturing a narrow plurality of the vote over Hillary Clinton.
 The flip proved to be temporary, with Democratic candidate Joe Biden winning the county in 2020.

 The county is represented in the U.S. Congress by Republican Elise Stefanik and Democrat Paul Tonko.
 In the State Senate, the county is divided between Republicans Daphne Jordan and Jim Tedisco, while in the State Assembly Democrats John T. McDonald III and Carrie Woerner, along with Republicans Mary Beth Walsh and Dan Stec, each represent portions of the county.

+James Davis is the County Court Judge since 2025.
+Davis is a former New York State deputy inspector general and replaced James A. Murphy III, his mentor.

-James A. Murphy III, a Republican, is the County Court Judge and a former District Attorney.
-James A. Bowen had been the dean of NYS Sheriffs, having served as Sheriff since 1972, when he was appointed by Governor Nelson A. Rockefeller.
-Bowen won election in his own right in 1973 and had been elected every four years up until his retirement at the end of his tenth term in office in 2013.
-Michael H. Zurlo is the current Sheriff, winning the election to succeed Bowen in 2013.
+James A. Bowen, who had been the dean of NYS Sheriffs, having served as Sheriff since 1972, when he was appointed by Governor Nelson A. Rockefeller; Bowen won the election for a new term in 1973 and had been elected every four years up until his retirement at the end of his tenth term in office in 2013, when he was succeeded by Michael H. Zurlo.

 Democratic strength is best shown in the City of Saratoga Springs, which has voted Democratic in every presidential election since 1988.
 Republican strength is concentrated in the western part of the county, which is mostly rural or exurban.
 In 2005, the Democrats gained a majority on the Saratoga Springs City Council after decades of Republican dominance.
 The Republicans, however, reclaimed the council majority in the 2007 General Elections due to a split Democratic Party in the mayor's race.
 In 2009, the Republicans reclaimed their supermajority (4-1) on the City Council, by winning every contested election (Mayor, Finance, Public Safety, and Public Works).
 In 2011, Democrats reclaimed the Majority on the City Council, while Republican Scott Johnson was reelected as Mayor.
 The Current City Council (2016-2017) is 4-1 Democratic led by Mayor Meg Kelly.
 At the Saratoga County Board of Supervisors, the city is split, with one Republican and one Democrat holding the two Supervisor seats.